SubstanceMobile/substance-ide-core/README.md

 ## Code scope detection

-Support for detecting the scope of code, that is what parts of the rest of the codebase you can access from the class being edited.
+Finds the scope of the code being edited.
+Scope is defined as the current class being edited, and what that class has access to.
+This is used to determine what variables to autocomplete, what files to search when refactoring, and  it drives many other code-related features.

 ## Code formatting